livingingroups/cocomo/README.md

 ## Licensing

 This package is distributed under a GNU GPLv3 license.
-Basically, you can do almost anything you want with it, except distributed closed-source versions.
+Basically, you can do almost anything you want with it, except distribute closed-source versions.

 ## Attribution